payara/Payara-Examples/ecosystem/arquillian-example/README.md

+//
+// Copyright (c) 2022 Payara Foundation and/or its affiliates.
+//

 # Payara Embedded integration with Arquillian

 The example demonstrates how to create a test suite that runs the tests inside various Payara Platform distributions using Arquillian and the Payara Embedded Arquillian Container.